Newsteinwell/Newsteinwell.github.io/_posts/2017-12-03-images-augmentation.markdown

 ---
 layout: post
-title:  "images augmentation"
+title:  "image augmentation"
 date:   2017-12-03 20:21:08 +0800
 categories: image
 ---
 **This post is the first part of images detection and segmentation.**
 # data preparing
- You can find the `water lily` images on [Google][google] or [Baidu][baidu] image, also you can take the photo about water lily by yourself.
+ You can find the `water lily` images on [Google][google] or [Baidu][baidu] image but you can take water lily photo by yourself.
 Here are some examples collected by me:

 <img align="left" width="300" height="290" src="/assets/image/blue_1.jpg">
 <img align="center" width="300" height="290" src="/assets/image/blue_4.jpg">
 <img align="left" width="300" height="290" src="/assets/image/purple_1.jpg">
 <img align="center" width="300" height="290" src="/assets/image/red_1.jpeg">

-I have collected 20 pictures for each kinds of water lily, the first 15 for train and the others for test.
+I have collected 20 pictures for each kind.
+The first 15 for train and the others for test.
 The train set is inadequate so images augmentation should be implemented.

 # images augmentation